vaagdevi210/Trinetra-App/README.md

  ### Advantages

-     - flexible
+     - Flexible
-     - web or multi-media tie-up
+     - Web or multi-media tie-up
-     - user friendly
+     - User friendly
-     - cost effective
+     - Cost effective (Free)
-     - inclined to adopt digitization
+     - Inclined to adopt digitization

-     - automates the manual traditional process by generating content as a digital version
+     - Automates the manual traditional process by generating content as a digital version

-     - digitize multiple pages in concurrent and time saving manner
+     - Digitize multiple pages in concurrent and time saving manner

-     - efficient retrieval of content using indexing and searching
+     - Efficient retrieval of content using indexing and searching

-     -  The system has its advantages such as automation of mundane tasks ,less time complexity ,very small database and high adaptability to untrained inputs with only a small number of features to calculate.
+The system has its advantages such as automation of mundane tasks, less time complexity, very small database and high adaptability to untrained inputs with only a small number of features to calculate.

 ### Future Direction

      - Make this app accessible to Government bodies, archivists, publishers etc. that have a large number of printed documents stored physically which is inconvenient in searching, securing and maintaining as compared to digital documents.
      - Enhance the features of the app further like crop and binarize features.